tencentyun/intlcloud-documents/yehe_doc/计算和容器/GPU 云服务器/实例类型/计算型实例_intl_en.md

 ### Computing GN7[](id:GN7)

-**NVIDIA GN7** supports not only general GPU computing tasks such as deep learning, but also graphics and image processing tasks such as 3D rendering and video encoding and decoding.
+**NVIDIA GPU instance GN7** supports not only general GPU computing tasks such as deep learning, but also graphic and image processing tasks such as 3D rendering and video encoding and decoding.

 #### Use cases

-GN7 is cost-effective and suitable for the following scenarios:
+GN6 and GN6S are cost-effective and applicable to the following scenarios:

 - Deep learning inference and small-scale training scenarios, such as:
   - AI inference for mass deployment
   - Small-scale deep learning training
-- Graphics and image processing scenarios, such as:
+- Graphic and image processing scenarios, such as:
-  - Graphics and image processing
+  - Graphic and image processing
   - Video encoding and decoding
   - Graph database

 #### AZs
 GN7 instances are available in the following AZs:
-- **GN7.LARGE20 and GN7.2XLARGE40**: Guangzhou Zones 3 and 4, Shanghai Zones 2 and 4, Nanjing Zone 1 and 2, Beijing Zones 3 and 5, Chengdu Zone 1, Chongqing Zone 1, and Silicon Valley Zone 2.
+- **GN7.LARGE20 and GN7.2XLARGE40** instances are available in Guangzhou Zones 3, 4, 6, and 7, Shanghai Zones 2, 3, 4, and 5, Nanjing Zones 1, 2, and 3, Beijing Zones 3, 5, 6, and 7, Chengdu Zone 1, Chongqing Zone 1, Hong Kong Zone 2, Silicon Valley Zone 2, and São Paulo Zone 1.
-- **Other GN7 instances**: Guangzhou Zones 3 and 4, Shanghai Zones 2 and 4, Nanjing Zones 1 and 2, Beijing Zones 3 and 5, Chengdu Zone 1, Chongqing Zone 1, Singapore Zone 1, Silicon Valley Zone 2, Hong Kong Zone 2, Mumbai Zone 2, Virginia Zone 2, and Frankfurt Zone 1.
+- **Other GN7** instances are available in Guangzhou Zones 3, 4, 6, and 7, Shanghai Zones 2, 3, 4, and 5, Nanjing Zones 1, 2, and 3, Beijing Zones 3, 5, 6, and 7, Chengdu Zone 1, Chongqing Zone 1, Hong Kong Zone 2, Singapore Zones 1, 2, and 3, Bangkok Zone 2, Jakarta Zone 2, Mumbai Zone 2, Seoul Zones 1 and 2, Tokyo Zone 2, Silicon Valley Zone 2, Frankfurt Zone 1, Moscow Zone 1, Virginia Zone 2, and São Paulo Zone 1.

 #### Hardware specification

 - **CPU:** Intel<sup>®</sup> Xeon<sup>®</sup> Platinum 8255C CPU, with a clock rate of 2.5 GHz.
 - **GPU:** NVIDIA<sup>®</sup> Tesla<sup>®</sup> T4, providing 8.1 TFLOPS of single-precision floating point performance, 130 TOPS for INT8, and 260 TOPS for INT4.
-- **Memory:** DDR4, providing memory bandwidth up to 2,666 MT/s.
+- **Memory:** DDR4, providing memory bandwidth of up to 2,666 MT/s.
 - **Storage:** Select the appropriate CBS [cloud disk type](https://intl.cloud.tencent.com/document/product/362/31636).
 To [expand the cloud disk capacity](https://intl.cloud.tencent.com/document/product/362/31600), create and mount an elastic cloud disk.
 - **Network:** Network optimization is enabled by default.
 The network performance of an instance depends on its specification.
 You can purchase [public network bandwidth](https://intl.cloud.tencent.com/document/product/213/10578) as needed.